 It was more so ignoring the topics (besides the basic “how babies are made” talk) due to the assumption that I wouldn’t/ wasn’t interested in having sex (which wasn’t incorrect.)
 However the moments sex was brought it, it was usually at the expense of my integrity (making a “joke” about me being pregnant because of the food I wanted to eat etc.).
 (Participant 92; Black).

 This quote also illustrates how her parents deflected an uncomfortable topic by teasing their daughter.
-Some participants recalled that they did not talk much about sex or each others’ bodies growing up, because they were less active in the dating scene.
+Some participants recalled that they did not talk much about sex or each others’ bodies growing up because they were less active in the dating scene.
 A few participants described talking about other things that were more important at the time, like school, games, and celebrities otherwise other interests and hobbies of teenagers.

 Discussion

 The present study identified and compared messages that parents and peers conveyed about girls’ bodies in the context of puberty and sexual development.
 Given that adolescence is a formative stage for the development of body attitudes, understanding how girls are socialized to think and feel about their bodies is important.
-Taken together, participants received mixed messaging about their bodies and sexuality from parents and peers.
+Taken together, participants received mixed messages about their bodies and sexuality from parents and peers.
 We interpret the results of the study in the context of the developmental theory of embodiment, paying specific attention to how these themes maintain or challenge discourses about the body (Piran, 2017).

 Regarding the parental messages, there was a heavy emphasis on covering up the body to prevent sexual attention and unwanted advances, as well as to protect her feminine reputation.
 This is congruent with previous qualitative work investigating how Black girls interpret sexual messages (Leath et al., 2020).
 Leath and colleagues (2020) found that “covering up” was a common message and illustrates how Black girls especially must navigate an oppressive standard of respectability and reputation.
 While the intention behind these parental messages may have been to prevent their daughters from being sexually objectified, communicating that it is necessary to cover up so as not to be a temptation reinforces the “body as object” discourse (Piran, 2017).
 Indeed, such messages can sexualize young girls, making them feel ashamed and exposed in their bodies, as indicated by a few participants in this study.
 Body shame is often conceptualized as the shame that can result from feeling like one does not “measure up” to beauty standards (e.g., McKinley & Hyde, 1996; Siegel et al., 2021a).
-The shame referenced by some participants in this study illustrated the internalization of a view of their body as a temptation or sexual distraction, a conceptualization of body shame which should be investigated further.
+The shame referenced by some participants in this study illustrated the internalization of a view of their body as a temptation or sexual distraction, a conceptualization of body shame that should be investigated further.